Skip to main content

 arrayToFlatMapstringYesName of the array field to explode

-Use Explode when you need to process array elements individually.
+Input: Record containing an array field Output: One record per array element, with the array replaced by its individual items Use Explode when you need to process array elements individually.
 For example, if an order contains multiple line items, Explode creates a separate record for each item.

 explode-1: